SillyFreak/typst-alexandria/src/lib.typ

   end-citation-group()
 }

-/// Loads an additional bibliography.
-This reads the relevant bibliography file(s) and stores the
-/// extracted data in a state for later retrieval via @@get-bibliography(), but does not render
-/// anything yet.
-For simple use cases, @@bibliographyx() can be used directly.
-///
-/// Even though this only loads the bibliography, this function already requires knowledge of the
-/// citations that appear in the document, both to know which references to include (for non-`full`
-/// bibliographies) and in what styles, forms and languages these citations should be rendered.
-///
-/// The interface is similar to the built-in
-/// #link("https://typst.app/docs/reference/model/bibliography/")[`bibliography()`], but not all
-/// features are supported (yet).
-In particular, the default values reflect `bibliography()`, but
-/// some of these are not supported yet and need to be set manually.
-Also, the title parameter (only
-/// needed for rendering) is skipped.
-///
-/// -> content
-#let load-bibliography(
-  /// The path to or binary file contents of the bibliography file(s).
-  /// -> string | bytes | array
-  path,
-  /// The prefix for which reference labels should be provided and citations should be processed.
-  /// -> string | auto
-  prefix: auto,
-  /// Whether to render the full bibliography or only the references that are used in the document.
-  /// -> boolean
-  full: false,
-  /// The style of the bibliography.
-Either a #link("https://typst.app/docs/reference/model/bibliography/#parameters-style")[built-in style],
-  /// a file name that is read by the `read()` function registered via @@alexandria(), or binary
-  /// file contents of a CSL file.
-  /// -> string | bytes
-  style: "ieee",
-) = {
-  import "state.typ": *
-  import "internal.typ": *

-  let path = path
-  if type(path) != array {
-    path = (path,)
-  }

-  context {
-    let prefix = prefix
-    if prefix == auto {
-      prefix = get-only-prefix()
-      assert.ne(prefix, none, message: "when using multiple custom bibliographies, you must specify the prefix for each") }

-    let sources = path.map(path => read(path))

-    let style = csl-to-string(style)
-    if style in hayagriva.names {
-      style = (built-in: style)
-    } else {
-      style = (custom: read(style).data)
-    }

-    let locale = locale()
-    set-bibliography(prefix, citations => hayagriva.read(
-      sources,
-      full,
-      style,
-      locale,
-      citations.map(group => group.map(((supplement, ..citation)) => {
-        let has-supplement = supplement != none
-        (..citation, has-supplement: has-supplement)
-      })),
-    ))
-  }
-}

 /// Returns a previously loaded bibliography.
 This is used implicitly by @@bibliographyx() and
 /// Alexandria citations to retrieve rendered data, and can be used directly for more complex use